edwin-shdw/discord.css/README.md

 ```

 ### Prefix
-To avoid collision with your own codebase Discord.css uses a prefix.
+To avoid collision with your own codebase discord.css uses a prefix.
 This prefix will be applied to all css variables as
 well as all class names.

 By default, the prefix is set to `dc-` (note the trailing dash).
 You can change it by loading the module with a